Updated on May 7th, 2019 by Kay Ng

 Dividend Yield: 2.7%

-The technology sector is a surprisingly good source of dividend stocks.
-Intel Corp is no exception.
-The company has a juicy 2.7% dividend yield and is well-positioned to benefit from trends such as autonomous driving and the Internet of Things.
+The technology sector is a surprisingly good source of dividend stocks such as Intel.
+The company has a market-beating 2.5% dividend yield and is well-positioned to benefit from trends such as autonomous driving and the Internet of Things.

-More broader, Intel’s products (microchips and semiconductors) will experience increasingly strong demand as the demand for data undoubtedly continues to grow at a torrential rate.
+More broadly, Intel’s products (microchips and semiconductors) will experience increasingly strong demand as the demand for data undoubtedly continues to grow at a torrential rate.